 Set-up and Personnel Requirements

-All contracts must be signed by the Director or Technical Director.
+All contracts must be signed by the Technical Director.
 Allow sufficient time in your event planning for contract review and negotiation by professional college staff.

 If tables, platforms, podiums, etc. are needed from Facilities Management, a diagram should be attached to the Reservation form with measurements indicating placement and the name of the person designing the services.
 Charges apply for Chapin set-ups including placement of auditorium seating.
 There is no set-up charge for use of the facility configured as an open floor with chairs on the perimeter only.